cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 She is almost unarmoured beyond the necessities of radiation shielding and micrometeor protection, and her innards are susceptible to damage by small arms fire or explosions.
-In critical areas like Bridge, Engine Room and Energy Control this may lead to problems with weapons packing a Penetration Value of 10 and up.
+In critical areas like Bridge, Engine Room, and Energy Control this may lead to problems with weapons packing a Penetration Value of 10 and up.

 Communication throughout the vessel is by access points in every room